Donald Pettit: Innovations and inventions

 Astronaut Pettit operates the barn door tracker he constructed for ISS-based photography of the Earth's surface.

 During Expedition 6, Pettit used spare parts found throughout the Station to construct a barn door tracker; the device compensates for the movement of the ISS relative to the Earth's surface, permitting sharper high resolution images of city lights at night from the orbiting space station.

-In November 2008, Pettit invented the zero-g coffee cup, which used the principle of capillary channel flow to carry fluid along a crease to permit drinking and avoid the necessity of a straw.
+In November 2008, Pettit invented the Space Cup, which used the principle of capillary channel flow to carry fluid along a crease to permit drinking and avoid the necessity of a straw.
 The first prototype was developed on the ISS using repurposed materials pinched into a teardrop shape.
 This zero-g cup was featured in the May 2009 issue of National Geographic magazine, along with his notes on the relation of the internal cup angle to the contact wetting angle for various construction materials.
 The cup received the first ever patent for an object invented in space.